 Are a versatile wear

-These shoes are astoundingly versatile on that you can wear them when you’re training, coaching or even going out for a casual outdoor trip.
+These shoes are astoundingly versatile in that you can wear them when you’re training, coaching, or even going out for a casual outdoor trip.
 And unlike the Reebok shoes, these don’t get uncomfortable after hours of standing around.